Fourmou/pf/content/posts/2020-02-19-stories-behind-the-numbers.md

 ---
-title: "America Counts: Stories Behind the Numbers"
+title: 'America Counts: Stories Behind the Numbers'
 author: Chris Manoel
 type: post
-date: 2020-02-19T18:47:04+00:00
+date: 2020-02-19T18:47:04.000Z
 excerpt: The U.S. Statistics Bureau is uniting with schools and national accomplices to help guarantee the 2020 Census includes all kids living in the United States.
 url: /stories-behind-the-numbers/
-featured_image: /wp-content/uploads/2020/02/young-children-census.jpg
+image: /wp-content/uploads/2020/02/young-children-census.jpg
-tags:
-  - "2020"
-  - America Counts
-  - Census
-  - Census Bureau
-  - Cleveland
-  - Great Lakes Science Center
+tags: ['2020', America Counts, Census, Census Bureau, Cleveland, Great Lakes Science Center, Young Children]
-  - Young Children
 ---

   **Census Bureau Joins With National and Local Organizations to Count Young Children in 2020**

 The U.S. Statistics Bureau is uniting with schools and national accomplices to help guarantee the 2020 Census includes all kids living in the United States.